Raiden1411/zabi/README.md

 ### Contributing

 Contributions to Zabi are greatly appreciated!
-If you're interested in contributing to ZAbi, feel free to create a pull request with a feature or a bug fix.
+If you're interested in contributing to ZAbi, feel free to create a pull request with a feature or a bug fix. \
+You can also read the [contributing guide](/.github/CONTRIBUTING.md) **before submitting a pull request**

 ### Sponsors